 Most of the satisfaction comes from choosing the right type of outlet for the right location and having it installed correctly.
 While a basic duplex outlet might be fine for a bedroom lamp, installing that same outlet near a kitchen sink would be a safety hazard and a code violation.
 That’s why customer happiness is often tied to getting good advice and professional installation, ensuring the outlets not only work but are also safe and suited for their intended purpose.
 Ultimately, a good outlet is one you don’t have to think about.

-Feedback on Performance and Durability
+Reviews on Performance and Durability

 Most people find that their appliances and electronics perform perfectly well with standard 110V outlets.
 That’s because most devices made for the U.S. market are built to handle the minor voltage fluctuations common in residential electrical systems.
 Using a device rated for 120V on a 110V circuit is generally safe and won’t cause any noticeable issues.